cerminar/ntuple-analysis/README.md

     source setVirtualEnvWrapper.sh
     ```

-    *To learn more about Virtual Environment wrapper, you can take a look at the docs [link](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).*
+    *To learn more about the Virtual Environment Wrapper, you can take a look at the docs [link](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).*

 4. Activate the virtual environment (if it's not active already).

     ```
     workon <venvname>
     ```
-    *where venvname is the name of your existing virtual environment from the first set-up**
+    *where venvname is the name of your existing virtual environment from the first set-up.*

-    *also, ```lsvirtualenv``` is your friend if you forgot the name of the virtualenv.*
+    *also, ```lsvirtualenv``` is your friend if you forget the name of the virtualenv.*

 ## Main script